Smukanec/Jarvik_code/README.md

 `jarvik-model`, `jarvik-flask`, `jarvik-ollama`, `jarvik-start-7b` and `jarvik-start-q4` to your `~/.bashrc` and reload the file.

+PDF and DOCX knowledge base files are supported when the optional packages `PyPDF2` and `python-docx` are installed.
+These are listed as extras in `requirements.txt`.

 ## Starting Jarvik

 To launch all components run: